pkutaj/pkutaj.github.io/index.markdown

 ### NOW (Q2/2026)
 * Got seniority after a year, as appreciation for building Grafana for Support
 * Continuing working on observability
-* + leading AI adoption within the team
+* Leading AI adoption within the team

 ### EXPERIENCE
 #### Clickhouse Senior Support Entineer